-It is recognised that a distinct CRE is required for the planned drainage lines on the final landform, and the surrounding Myrtle-Pandanus Savanna / Paperbark Forest vegetation community may be used as a basis for this.
-The development of a revegetation plan and a CRE for these areas will be completed in consultation with the Traditional Owners through the Cultural Reconnection Steering Committee.
+Although planned drainage lines on the final landform are predominately lower order tributaries (i.e. dry over most seasons), it is recognised that a distinct CRE may be required, particularly for the lower reaches of these.
+Using the surrounding Myrtle-Pandanus Savanna / Paperbark Forest vegetation community as a basis, the development of a CRE for these areas will be completed as required and in consultation with the Traditional Owners.

-Potential RWD alternative CRE
+9.3.1.4 Potential RWD alternative CRE